NzoCs/Learning-point-processes/README.md

 ## Project Setup
 <span id='project-setup'/>

-This project uses modern Python packaging with `pyproject.toml` and PyTorch Lightning for enhanced performance.
+This project uses modern Python packaging with `pyproject.toml` and includes a comprehensive CLI interface located in the `scripts/` directory.

 ### Prerequisites